ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Trust Anchor: A public key in a device whose corresponding private key is held by an entity implicitly trusted by the device.
-The Trust Anchor may be a certificate or it may be a raw public key.
+The Trust Anchor may be a certificate or it may be a raw public key along with additional data if necessary such as its public key algorithm and parameters.
     The trust anchor is normally stored in a location that resists unauthorized modification, insertion, or replacement.
+The digital fingerprint of a Trust Anchor may be stored along with the Trust Anchor certificate or public key.
+The Trust Anchor fingerprint can be part of Trust Anchor format.
+A device can use it uniquely identify a Trust Anchor to be trusted and replaced.
     The trust anchor private key owner can sign certificates of other public keys, which conveys trust about those keys to the device.
     A certificate signed by the trust anchor communicates that the private key holder of the signed certificate is trusted by the trust anchor holder, and can therefore be trusted by the device.
+    Trust Anchors in a device may be updated by an authorized party when a Trust Anchor should be deprecated or a new Trust Anchor should be added.

   - Trusted Application (TA): An application component that runs in a TEE.